emacs-grammarly/lsp-grammarly/README.md

 <p align="center"><img src="./etc/login/open-app-vscode.png"/></p>

-:tada: Make sure you click on the button `Open Visual Studio Code`.
+🎉 Make sure you click on the button `Open Visual Studio Code`.
 Done!
 You can now close VSCode and go back to Emacs!

-### :mag: Method 2: Login with Emacs (a bit complicated)
+### 🔍 Method 2: Login with Emacs (a bit complicated)

 Hit `M-x lsp-grammarly-login` and you should see the Grammarly's website pop out from your favorite browser.
 See below [screenshot](#authentication-from-grammarly-website),